 Many people may be worried that website operators using cookies will be able to personally identify them and/or access their private information stored on their computers hard drive.

 This is not the case; cookies, and certainly those set by Provident, cannot access any information that is stored on your computer’s hard drive.
 In addition, the only way a cookie could be used to personally identify you is if you choose offer up personal information i.e. when you complete an application form.

 It is important to note that you should only ever provide your personal information on secure websites that you know you can trust.
 A quick and easy way to check whether a website is secure is to look out for the padlock symbol.
 You can be assured that the Provident website is secure.

 Yes.
 Provident sets session, persistent and third-party cookies for the following purposes.

-To allow information you've provided on our site to be carried through to other pages so that you don't have to enter the same information repeatedly e.g. when you complete our application form.
+Session cookies tend to be used to remember things whilst you're browsing a website.
+For example, to allow information you've provided on our site to be carried through to other pages so that you don't have to enter the same information repeatedly; for example, when you complete our application form.
 It is important to note that this information will be automatically deleted when you leave our website.